saurabhsingh04/llmtask/README.md

     cd llmtask

-**Make sure you set the correct database connection and testing database connection host, username and password information and distance API key in the file src/.env.example**
+**Make sure you set the correct distance API key in the file src/.env**

 Run the